AA-52 machine gun: Design

 The AA-52 is a peculiar weapon among modern machine guns because it uses lever-delayed blowback operation, also seen in the FAMAS rifle, manufactured at the same factory.
 When firing, the pressure pushing the case head rearward initiates an impulse on a cam that sends the bolt carrier rearward.
 After a certain distance, a link (in this case the firing pin) pulls the bolt head, hence extracting the spent case.
 Since there is no primary extraction, the chamber is fluted to allow powder gases to flow back, unsticking the case from the chamber wall as with Heckler & Koch–type roller-delayed blowback weapons.

 The feed and trigger mechanisms are derived from the MG 42.

 The AA-52 can be used as a light machine gun with a bipod or as a heavy machine gun with a tripod.
 When used with a tripod for continuous fire, the gun is fitted with a heavier barrel.
 In the light machine gun configuration, the AA-52 is a relatively light weapon to carry.
 The AA-52 can be fired from the shoulder, but this is slightly awkward because of the position of the handle; however, the bipod can be used as a handguard when not in use.
 The barrel is changed by pressing a latch and rotating it a quarter of a turn.
 The APX(SOM) telescopic sight used on the MAS-49 and the FR-F1 sniper rifle can be mounted on the AA-52 as well as an infrared night sight.

 Variants

 NF-1

 The AA-52 originally used the standard 7.5×54mm French cartridge.
 The general adoption of the 7.62×51mm NATO cartridge reduced the opportunity for export sales, and the gun was adapted for this standard NATO calibre.
+The new, adapted gun was designated AANF-1 (also ANF-1 or NF-1).